ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

 The dramatic changes of the Finnish ‘Ruska’ season are reflected in the forest and the growth of seasonal produce.
 A Lapland foodie experience will allow you the opportunity to forage for berries and mushrooms, which you will help to prepare with an experienced chef over a campfire.

-You will also encounter reindeer, which are synonymous in Lapland.
-Enjoy a leisurely hike with these magnificent animals amidst the colourful autumn terrain and learn about the importance of the animals to the indigenous Sami people.
-This activity is a particular highlight and is unique to the Torassieppi Reindeer Farm.
+You will also encounter huskies, which are beloved animals in Lapland.
+Enjoy a leisurely hike with these magnificent dogs amidst the colourful autumn terrain.

 To conclude, this autumn holiday to Torassieppi offers a peaceful escape, away from the winter crowds.
 It is specifically designed for seeking out the Aurora but we have also made sure to include some fascinating activities which will introduce you to the cultural aspect of Lapland and the vibrant changes of the autumn season.

 Image credits: Antti Pietikainen, Jeremy Janin and visit finland

 After arriving into Kittilä Airport you will be transferred to Torassieppi Reindeer Farm in north-west Finland.
 Your accommodation lies on the edge of Lake Torasjarvi and offers a breathtaking outlook towards the Pallas-Yllästunturi National Park, which is the third largest national park in the country.